A FLOATING BOUTIQUE HOTEL IN A CLASS OF HER OWN

 Unlike a land-based lodge, Zambezi Queen navigates roughly 25km of the Chobe River, allowing you to explore different vantage points and enjoy unparalleled game viewing.
 The banks of the Chobe National Park boast one of the densest populations of elephant on the African continent - estimated at approximately 120 000.
 The Park is also home to a large number of buffalo, leopard and lion, along with a variety of antelope and abundant birdlife.

-24-hour Security, Bar, Battery Charging Facilities, Communal Dining, Mobile Connectivity, Pool, Restaurant
+24-hour Security, Bar, Battery Charging Facilities, Communal Dining, Eco Friendly, Internet Access (Complimentary), Library, Meal on Request, Mobile Connectivity, Pool

-Air Conditioning, Balcony / Deck, Dressing Gowns, Electrical Outlets, En-Suite, Fan, Hair Dryer, Safe, Shower
+Air Conditioning, Balcony / Deck, Dressing Gowns, Electrical Outlets, En-Suite, Fan, Hair Dryer, Safe, Shower, Tea / Coffee

 Airport Shuttle (Complimentary), Credit Card